Timothy C. Hain, MD • Page last modified: October 1, 2022

 Aspirin and Nsaids (non-steroidal anti-inflammatory agents) -- are commonly used, and apparently are only toxic to hearing .
 These include Advil, Nuprin, Motrin (Ibuprofen), Aleve, Naprosyn, Anaprox (Naproxen), Feldene, Dolobid, Indocin, Lodine, Relafin, Toradol, Volteran, Salicylates: Aspirin, disalcid, Bufferin, Ecotrin, Trilisate, Ascriptin, Empirin, Excedrin, Fiorinal.
 Arthrotec (diclofenac and misoprostel) has been associated with tinnitus and hearing reduction (Bombardier, Peloso et al. 1995).

 Hydrocodone in combination with acetaminophen (e.g Vicodin) has also been associated with hearing loss (Friedman, House et al. 2000; Oh, Ishiyama et al. 2000).
+A similar case of deafness associated with methodone has also been reported (Vorasubin et al, 2013) and a case of methamphetamine and fentanyl together has been reported (Reich et al, 2021).
+There are numerous other case reports (e.g. Richard et al, 2022; Shaw et al, 2010).
 Complete deafness, treated with a cochlear implant, can occur in persons addicted to these medications.
 This clinical picture is sometimes misdiagnosed as autoimmune inner ear disease.

 Over the counter headache powders also commonly contain aspirin or related compounds (salicylates) and therefore have a potential for causing hearing toxicity.